 I have played Poker Heat for over a year.
-I am very familiar with this game, and I play it often.
+This is a game I am very familiar with, and I play it often.
 I have played this game on my LG V20 Android smartphone, and I play the web browser version on my Chromebook.

 What Kind of Game Is Poker Heat?